-All my life I have struggled with depression.
+SILVER SPRING, Md. — All my life I have struggled with depression.

 Suicidal thoughts, social anxiety, mood swings, emotional pain.
 It’s all so familiar.
 And it’s not an uncommon experience.

 In February, I sat for hours with a friend suffering through a wave of emotional sickness.
-One friend of mine had to switch schools twice in one year to find a place that would satisfactorily accommodate her anxiety and subsequent frequent panic attacks.
-Another friend of mine once admitted to me that when she had been hospitalized for attempted suicide, she said whatever she could so she could fake her way out of being there.
+Another friend had to switch schools twice in one year to find a place that would satisfactorily accommodate her anxiety and subsequent frequent panic attacks.
+Still another admitted to me that when she’d been hospitalized for attempted suicide, she said whatever she could so she could fake her way out of being there.

-Anxiety, depression, and other mental disorders are debilitating to all of these people, to myself and to so many more.
+Anxiety, depression and other mental disorders are debilitating to all of these people, to myself and to so many more.
 Yet the increasingly poor mental health of teenagers doesn’t receive enough attention.

-As if 15 minutes could make a difference, remarked the health teacher who I had for the period.
+As if 15 minutes could make a difference, remarked the health teacher I had for the period.
 The discussion served as more of a trigger for me than anything else, painfully resurfacing my experiences with my brother and my friends.

 I want to bring more real attention to this issue, and I have spoken to many teenagers who agree.
 Here are some of their stories.

-“It’s a little bit complicated.
-I was originally diagnosed with depression and anxiety,” but her six (or so) therapists over the past few years have additionally jumped between post traumatic stress disorder (PTSD), bipolar disorder, obsessive compulsive disorder (OCD), schizophrenia, borderline personality disorder as well as an eating disorder as possibilities.
+Six or so of Maddy’s therapists over the past few years have additionally jumped between post traumatic stress disorder (PTSD), bipolar disorder, obsessive compulsive disorder (OCD), schizophrenia, borderline personality disorder and an eating disorder as possibilities.
 She is currently in the process of being diagnosed with borderline personality disorder.

-“It was very slow, it was very quiet, and it was very lonely,” but “I’m actually doing okay right now,” except for this feeling of having missed out on the whole classic American high school experience.
+“It was very slow, it was very quiet, and it was very lonely, but I’m actually doing okay right now,” says Maddy– except for the feeling of having missed out on the classic American high school experience.

-“I was cutting myself like every time when I got home and I’d be crying every night.”
-During the day, “I would start hyperventilating and sobbing and I wouldn’t be able to feel my hands.”
+“I was cutting myself like every time when I got home and I’d be crying every night… [During the day,] I would start hyperventilating and sobbing and I wouldn’t be able to feel my hands.”